sarven/sarvendev/_drafts/contract-testing-on-examples.md

 ## Contract broker

-Contract broker is a service that stores the contracts, and allows to verify the contracts between services.
+A contract broker is a service that stores the contracts, and allows to verify the contracts between services.
 I'm using the trial version of [Pactflow - API Hub](https://swagger.io/api-hub/contract-testing/), but it's also possible to use self-hosted
 [Pact Broker](https://github.com/pact-foundation/pact_broker).

 In the Pactflow I can see all applications: